 Contractual provisions which are contrary to the principle of equal treatment are null and void.

-A victim of discrimination can obtain an injunction from the President of the to stop discriminatory acts, e.g. discriminatory employment conditions.
+A victim of discrimination can obtain an injunction to stop discriminatory acts, e.g. discriminatory employment conditions.
 The law provides for summary proceedings.
 However, an injunction to stop a discriminatory dismissal is not possible, since no party can be forced to stay in an employment agreement.
-The claim for such an injunction when the dismissal already took place is therefore without cause.
+The claim for such an injunction where the dismissal already took place is therefore without cause.

 Certain infringements constitute criminal offences and are subject to imprisonment and/or penalty payments.